Alan West, Baron West of Spithead: Post-Home Office

 In September 2011, he contributed to a book entitled What Next for Labour?
 Ideas for a New Generation; in his piece he highlights his view that defence spending under Tony Blair was insufficient.
 In August 2014, West was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.

 In 2014, he challenged Michael Gove to a boxing match after Gove's reported comments ahead of the centenary commemorations that left-wing academics were spreading unpatriotic myths about the First World War via programmes like Blackadder.

 In the wake of the June 2015 Sousse attack, he said Britain must step up the "propaganda war" against the Islamic State of Iraq and the Levant (ISIL).
 "They are running rings around us in terms of the social media they are putting out."
 He also suggested the West should consider working with Syrian president Bashar al-Assad, whom he qualified as a "loathsome man", while he called for Britain to consider joining the US in conducting air strikes against ISIL targets in Syria.

 In January 2016, following news emerging about serious power and propulsion problems with the Royal Navy Type 45 destroyer, West argued it was a "national disgrace" that the Navy only had 19 destroyers and frigates.
 In August 2016, he described the issues facing the MoD post-Brexit as a "perfect storm", insisting that there were great difficulties for the British military as a result of Britain's exit from the European Union.

 In April 2018, he expressed doubts as to whether Assad's government perpetrated the alleged Douma chemical attack and dismissed the White Helmets as having "a history of doing propaganda for the opposition forces in Syria".
 On BBC Television News he said, "When I was Chief of Defence Intelligence I had huge pressure put on me politically to try and say that our bombing campaign in Bosnia was achieving all sorts of things which it wasn't.
 I was put under huge pressure.
 So I know the things that can happen with 'intelligence', and I would just like to be absolutely sure."

 In October 2020, he said migrants arriving in the UK across the English Channel should be put in "a concentrated place, whether it's a camp or whatever", prompting outrage.

 West's commentaries on foreign militaries, such as his assessment on the strategic weaknesses of Russia's armed forces, have been distributed by news agencies such as Times Radio.

+In January 2025, West backed a report calling on the UK government to halt a deal that will hand sovereignty of the Chagos Islands to Mauritius.

+In December 2025, West joined the four-episode docudrama Titanic Sinks Tonight aired on BBC Two, giving professional input about the sinking of the Titanic.